KPKev/Remote-Transcode-Bridge/README.md

     - If the chosen transcoder runs and finishes successfully, the script moves on to finalizing the file.
 The loop is broken.
     - If the transcoder fails, the script logs the failure and automatically proceeds to the *next* transcoder in the priority list.
 5.  **Progress Monitoring**: While `ffmpeg` runs (locally or remotely), a universal progress loop reads its status, providing a consistent, real-time status line in the Sabnzbd UI.
+6.  **Finalization & Notification**:
-6.  **Finalization**: After a successful transcode, the temporary file is renamed, the original is deleted, and the script sends notifications to your media servers.
+    - After a successful transcode, the temporary file is renamed and the original is deleted.
+    - The script then notifies the appropriate service (Sonarr for TV, Radarr for movies) to import the new file.
+    - It waits for the configured delay (`NOTIFICATION_DELAY_S`).
+    - Finally, it tells Plex and Tautulli to scan their libraries for the new content.
 7.  **Failure**: If all enabled transcoders in the priority list fail, the script exits and leaves the original file intact.

 ## 🐛 Troubleshooting